 As the healthcare system turns to a more value-based care focus, EMS leaders strive to adjust to this trend.
-Aligned with the EMS Agenda For The Future, a growing strategy in the industry has been Mobile Integrated Healthcare (MIH): a patient-centered approach that offers care through mobile resources in out-of-hospital environments.
+Aligned with the EMS Agenda For The Future, a growing strategy in the industry has been Mobile Integrated Healthcare (MIH).
+The Mobile Integrated Healthcare Model is a patient-centered approach that offers care through mobile resources in out-of-hospital environments.

 Community Paramedicine is a popular MIH initiative.
 However, the program represents an approach involving many branches of the healthcare system.
 These branches can include traditional EMS response, advanced practice provider responders, 911 nurse triage lines, and alternate destination/ER diversion.